Sycamore Row: Plot

 Years later, Seth Hubbard used the property gained by his father as collateral for a mortgage in order to build his lumber yard.
-Knowing that his success was partly owed to this mortgage and wanting to make up for the injustice caused by his father, he decided to give the majority of his capital to Lettie and in a final act hung himself from the same tree from which Lettie's grandfather was hung.
+Knowing that his success was partly owed to this mortgage and wanting to make up for the injustice caused by his father, he decided to give the majority of his capital to Lettie and in a final act hanged himself from the same tree from which Lettie's grandfather was hanged.

 After hearing Ancil Hubbard's testimony, the jury unanimously upholds the will and rejects the claims against its validity by Hubbard's children.
 However, an appeal seems very probable, which might last for years and consume a large part of the estate in legal fees.
 Moreover, the judge's decision to let the jury hear Ancil Hubbard's testimony might be challenged on procedural grounds (it was a recorded testimony and opposing counsel could not cross-examine him).
 Therefore, Judge Reuben Atlee suggests the parties settle the case with reasonable conditions.
 As the judge suggests, after Ancil Hubbard and the local church get their promised share, $5 million would be given to a fund providing college education to members of Lettie's family, all of whom share in the terrible legacy of the 1930 lynching and expulsion.
 Such a fund would also help Lettie get off her back numerous relatives who had shown up since the news spread that she would become rich.
 Jake would be in charge of this fund, giving him steady employment but also a lot of headaches.
 The remaining $6 million would be divided equally between Lettie and Seth Hubbard's children.

 The compromise is acceptable to everybody.
 Lettie is content to get back the land which belonged to her grandfather and build on it a nice house for herself, her children and grandchildren and does not mind Seth Hubbard's children getting at least some of his money.
 In the final scene, Ancil Hubbard arrives from Alaska and has an emotional meeting with Lettie and other protagonists under the sycamore tree, she asking him to let the past lie and look to a better future.